YangCatalog/yang-validator-extractor/README.md

 ## Building and Deploying Docker Image

-The NSO configuration is setup to listen to port 8080 to avoid requiring root to run it, so remember to use portmapping when you start the container:
+The NSO configuration is set up to listen to port 8080 to avoid requiring root to run it, so remember to use port mapping when you start the container:

 ```console
 docker run -p 0.0.0.0:80:8080